 The Complete Guide To How Anxiety Feels

 Anxiety is the worst kind of monster; it sneaks up on you, doesn't announce its presence, takes control of your life, and leaves you on its own terms.
-Its symptoms are wide-ranging, depending on your circumstances and your physiology.
+Its symptoms are wide-ranging, depending on your circumstances and your physiology, however, anxiety can even affect young people.
 It can even disguise itself as other health problems, like heart arrhythmias (irregular heartbeat) and chronic pain.
 Worst case scenario, chronic anxiety can even cause diseases, such as high blood pressure, obesity, and chronic inflammation.

-Anxiety is common-especially in the West.
+Anxiety disorders are common-especially in the West.
 Whereas Eastern cultures focus on family and community, Western cultures tend to focus on the individual and work.
 People in the West may become isolated and over-worked, triggering feelings of depression and anxiety.
 In fact, anxiety affects 40 million people in the U.S. alone, which is roughly 18 percent of the population.
-If you feel anxious, you are certainly not alone.
+If you feel nervous or anxious, you are certainly not alone.

-So how do you know what anxiety feels like?
-Use this as a complete guide to assess whether you are feeling anxious.
-Here's how anxiety feels:
+So how do you know what an anxiety disorder feels like?
+Use the following as the ultimate guide for assessing physical symptoms that may show whether you are feeling anxious.
+Here's the ultimate guide as to how anxiety feels:

 Like you can't breathe

-Feeling as though you are drowning or unable to breathe is a classic anxiety feeling.
+Feeling as though you are drowning or unable to breathe is a classic anxiety feeling, especially in regard to panic attacks.
 Recently, photographer Katie Joy Crawford created a photo series called "My Anxious Heart," in which she featured a photograph with plastic wrap around her chest and mouth.
 She captioned it: "They keep telling me to breathe.
 I can feel my chest moving up and down.
 Up and down.
 But why does it feel like I'm suffocating?
 I hold my hand under my nose, making sure there is air.
 I still can't breathe."

-Sure enough, when you are anxious, you tend to suck in air, tensing your neck and chest muscles.
+Sure enough, when you are anxious or are experiencing panic attacks, you tend to suck in air, tensing your neck and chest muscles.
 You breathe shallowly instead of deeply.
 This disordered breathing pattern leads to an oxygen deficit.
+Practicing deep breathing exercises may be able to help.

 Like your heart is beating out of your chest

-During an anxiety attack, your heart pounds in your chest.
-Not only does anxiety make you overly aware of your heartbeat, your heart is also working hard to send blood to various body parts that need it.
+During a panic attack, your heart pounds in your chest and you may experience a racing heartbeat.
+Not only does anxiety make you overly aware of your heartbeat, but your heart is also working hard to send blood to various body parts that need it.
 Your heart beats forcefully when your stress response is activated to provide your extremities with enough blood to fight or flee.
-The problem is that in our society, we are rarely confronted with a life-threatening situation-like an encounter with a tiger.
+These anxiety symptoms can result in chest pain.
+The problem is that in our society, we are rarely confronted with a life-threatening situation like an encounter with a tiger.

 In modern society, stress tends to be subtler and more long-term.
 Our bodies react as if the stress were acute and short-term.
-Having your stress response (i.e., pounding heart) activated for a long period of time can cause health problems.
+Having your stress response (i.e., pounding heart) activated for a long period of time can cause health problems or may even lead to heart attack, especially for those with an underlying medical condition.

 Like the world is leaving you behind

-Depression often accompanies anxiety.
-When you are anxious, you are paralyzed due to being overwhelmed.
-When you are depressed, you lose motivation.
+Depression often accompanies anxiety symptoms.
+When you are anxious, you are often paralyzed due to being overwhelmed.
+When you are depressed, you may lose motivation.
 The combination of the two mental illnesses can leave you feeling apathetic and tired.
 Even if you sleep away your days, deep down, you still have dreams and ambition.
 Because of this, you may become even more depressed and anxious.

 Meanwhile, the world goes on.
 Your friends make big life changes and society still has expectations but with anxiety and depression weighing you down, you may feel as though the world is leaving you behind.